-In 2008–09, the Australian National Audit Office (ANAO) undertook an audit of the management of the former Australian Government's Action Plan to Combat Trafficking in Persons.
+In 2008–09, the Australian National Audit Office (ANAO) undertook an audit of the management of the Australian Government's Action Plan to Combat Trafficking in Persons.
 The ANAO report recommended that the IDC improve the way that progress is reviewed and how the results of the strategy are measured.
-As a result, the former Australian Government developed a whole-of-government performance framework, which created a way to make reasonable estimates of the scale of human trafficking, slavery and slavery-like practices in Australia.
+As a result, the Australian Government developed a whole-of-government performance framework, which created a way to make reasonable estimates of the scale of human trafficking, slavery and slavery-like practices in Australia.

-The first data report on the Australia's Strategy to Combat Human Trafficking and Slavery strategy covers the period from the implementation of the strategy in January 2004 until 30 June 2010.
+The first data report on Australia's Strategy to Combat Human Trafficking and Slavery strategy covers the period from the implementation of the strategy in January 2004 until 30 June 2010.
 Subsequent reports are issued on a six-monthly basis:

 Changes to Australia's Strategy to Combat Human Trafficking and Slavery – July 2009